aulukelvin/nd00333_AZMLND_C2/README.md

 <br></br>

 #### 3. VotingEnsembleClassifier is the best model.<br></br>
 Select the best model on the data, which is usually the topmost and analyze the insights.
+In our case, the best perfoming model is is VotingEnsemble model, which as the name suggested, is a second level model built on top of other simpler models.
 Deploy this model and download the config.json file.

 #### 4. Run the logs.py script to observe the logs.<br></br>
 Write the code to enable application insights in the logs.py file and run the file.
 Observe the logs it provides of the deployed model.